shivahr/MobileFoundation-Ionic-Cloudant-PouchDB-Sync/README.md

 $ cd MobileFirst-Ionic-GettingStarted
 ```

-### Start a local dev server for app dev/testing
+### 2.2 Start a local dev server for app dev/testing

-To see how the blank project looks like, Ionic/Cordova provides a feature by the which the application can be launched in a browser by using the `cordova serve` or `ionic serve` as shown below:
+To get a preview of the application, Ionic/Cordova provides a feature by the which the application can be launched in a browser by using the `cordova serve` or `ionic serve` as shown below:
 ```
 $ ionic serve
 [INFO] Starting app-scripts server: --address 0.0.0.0 --port 8100